Microinvasive carcinoma of the breast

 The status of hormone receptors in micro-invasive breast tumors is highly variable

-The hormone receptive status of microinvasive breast carcinomas is variable, but generally speaking less than 50% of these tumors are positive for the most common receptors, and either negative or unclear in the other half.
+The hormone receptive status of microinvasive breast carcinomas is variable, but generally speaking less than 50% of these tumors are positive for the most common receptors, (estrogen receptor and progesterone receptor) and either negative or unclear in the other half.
 HER-2 is over-expressed in about 1/3 of postive HR status patients.
 The hormone-receptive status of microinvasive breast cancer tumors will have to be identified in each individual case, will possible chemical and endocrine-based treatments tailored by the cancer-treatment team.

 Staging and treatment of microinvasive breast carcinoma: Is Axillary lymph node investigation necessary?